 Theatre, Song & Dance: High DramaMaybe it’s the fact that Bermuda was the inspiration for Shakespeare’s The Tempest, or maybe it’s the generations of vibrant Gombey dancers that have been so integral to the island’s heritage – but the performing arts have always factored heavily into Bermuda’s arts and culture scene.

-In keeping with the deep passion for music that permeates the island, the festival is packed with musical performances from local and international artists alike.
+Big-Name Concerts Come to BermudaIn keeping with Bermuda’s deep passion for music, the festival is packed with musical performances from local and international artists alike.